 - A. Ask patient to open his/her mouth.
-Swab the back of throat near the tonsils thoroughly. - B. Break the swab near the break point and insert into the tube containing Universal Transport Medium with Glass Beads and close the cap tightly. - C. Label the sample correctly with name of patient, time and date of collection. - D. Transport the samples immediately to the laboratory for processing.
+Swab the back of throat near the tonsils thoroughly. - B. Break the swab near the break point and insert into the tube containing viral transport medium and close the cap tightly. - C. Label the sample correctly with name of patient, time and date of collection. - D. Transport the samples immediately to the laboratory for processing.